CornellDataScience/Deep-Learning-Course/00-TensorFlow-Installation/README.md

 and Download the Python 3.6 version for your operating system.
 ![Anaconda](../images/anaconda3.png)

-2. Find the downloaded files (probably your Downloads folder)
+2. Find the downloaded files (probably in your Downloads folder)

 **Mac**: Double click the `.pkg` file
 **Windows**: Double click the `.exe` file